dimosr/service-call-4j/README.md

 String response = enhancedHelloWorldCall.call("World");
 ```

+## More Info

 Check the project's Wiki for more documentation about how each capability can be used.
+This Wiki also contains a FAQ section, describing what's the difference between this library and alternatives, such as Hystrix.

+If you want a quick demo of how you can use the library, check [this](https://github.com/dimosr/service-call4j-demo).